jamesmcginnis/crab-camera-card/info.md

 ## Features

 - 📹 **Scrollable camera strip** — swipe through all your cameras in a single row
-- 🖼️ **Still Image mode** — latest snapshot, updated automatically by Home Assistant
+- 🖼️ **Still Image mode** — latest snapshot, auto-refreshed on a configurable interval and on state change
+- 🕐 **Timestamp pill** — time the image was last updated, overlaid in the top-right corner of each still thumbnail
 - 🟢 **Live Feed mode** — true live stream in each thumbnail (HLS, WebRTC, MJPEG)
 - 🔍 **Tap to view** — full-screen popup with live stream, mute toggle and fullscreen button
 - 🔇 **Mute toggle** and **⛶ Fullscreen** button in the popup
 - 📋 **Long press** — opens the native Home Assistant more-info dialog
-- ✨ **Visual Editor** — only live cameras shown; drag-to-reorder; no unnecessary settings
+- ✨ **Visual Editor** — only live cameras shown; drag-to-reorder; clean minimal settings
 - 🔴🟡🟢 **Status dot** — red (offline), yellow (still mode), green (live mode)

 ---